Skip to content

 Texas

-Born near Delaware, Oklahoma, Bob Marrs cowboyed on the Ewing Halsell ranches of Lenapah, Oklahoma and Muleshoe, Texas; the Waggoner ranches of Vernon, Texas and Mosquero, New Mexico; the VVV ranch of Seligman, Arizona; the Rudineck Land and Cattle Company of Bakersfield and Weldon, California; and the M.T.
-Johnson ranch of Alanreed, Texas.
+Born near Delaware, Oklahoma, Bob Marrs spent his early years cowboying across some of the most storied ranches in the American West.
+His work took him to the Ewing Halsell ranches in Lenapah, Oklahoma and Muleshoe, Texas; the Waggoner Ranch operations in Vernon, Texas and Mosquero, New Mexico; the VVV Ranch of Seligman, Arizona; the Rudineck Land and Cattle Company in Bakersfield and Weldon, California; and the M.T.
+Johnson Ranch in Alanreed, Texas.

-Marrs received the Academy of Western Artists’ Don King Lifetime Saddlemaker Award in 2006 and the annual saddlemaker award in 1996; the Chester A. Reynolds Award from the National Cowboy & Western Heritage Museum in 2001; the Western Heritage Award from the Big Bend Museum in Alpine, Texas; and a Western Heritage Award from Amarillo Range Riders in 1999.
-Marrs considers his highest honor making the “Top Hand” Saddle for the Texas Ranch Roundup in Wichita Falls for 18 years.
+Marrs’ craftsmanship earned numerous honors: the Academy of Western Artists’ Don King Lifetime Saddlemaker Award (2006) and its annual saddlemaker award (1996); the Chester A. Reynolds Award from the National Cowboy & Western Heritage Museum (2001); the Western Heritage Award from the Big Bend Museum in Alpine, Texas; and a Western Heritage Award from Amarillo Range Riders (1999).
+Of all his achievements, Marrs considered his greatest honor the opportunity to build the “Top Hand” saddle for the Texas Ranch Roundup in Wichita Falls for 18 straight years.

 More to Explore